deep-compute/logagg/README.md

 > Note: tested and it works in python2.7 and not tested in other versions.

-- Install the `nsq` package by running commands,
+- Install the `nsq` package, at where we need to bring up the `nsq` server.
+- Run the following commands to install `nsq`:
 ```bash
 sudo apt-get install libsnappy-dev
 wget https://s3.amazonaws.com/bitly-downloads/nsq/nsq-1.0.0-compat.linux-amd64.go1.8.tar.gz